Skip to main content

 • Organization domain — Stores and rotates team credentials (for example team tokens).

-• Application domain — Stores application client credentials.
+• Application domain — Stores application client credentials, including rotated secrets during grace periods.

 • Identity domain — Resolves secret references before provisioning clients in the identity provider.